JeremyACase/ubiquia/README.md

                 - name: component-b
                   enabled: false
                 componentlessAdapterSettings:
-                - name: adapter-a
+                - name: node-a
                   enabled: false
-                - name: adapter-b
+                - name: node-b
                   enabled: true
 ```

-If the cardinality is not explicitly defined at deploy time, Ubiquia will default to "enabled = true" for every component and adapter.
+If the cardinality is not explicitly defined at deploy time, Ubiquia will default to "enabled = true" for every component and node.

 ## Belief States